pusher/docs/docs/channels/using_channels/events.md

 - `error` (String)
   Human readable details of error that occurred.
 - `status` (Number)
-  The [HTTP Status code](http://www.w3.org/Protocols/rfc2616/rfc2616-sec10.html) of the error response from the authentication call.
+  The [HTTP Status code](http://www.w3.org/Protocols/rfc2616/rfc2616-sec10.html) of the error response from the authorization call.

 {% endparameter %}